jasmeetkaur9/jasmeetkaur9.github.io/content/blog/blog2/index.md

 details of this implementation.

-The overall problem is about sequential decision making where an agent interacts with an environment and with the goal to maximize cumulative reward in the environment.
-A formal description of this problem (a framework called MDP) includes a state space, an action space, reward function, transition function of the environment.
-Q-learning is one method that helps to achieve part of this goal in cases when an agent is in a discrete action space.
-The key idea of this algorithm is to capture how good it is to be in a state and take a particular action.This is termed as the Q-value.
-This is followed by taking an action in a given state that maximizes this value.
+The overall problem is about sequential decision making where an agent interacts with an environment with the goal of maximizing cumulative reward in the environment.
+A formal description of this problem (a framework called MDP) includes a state space, an action space, a reward function and a transition function of the environment.
+Q-learning is one method that helps achieve part of this goal in environments with a discrete action space.
+The key idea of this algorithm is to capture how good it is to be in a state and take a particular action.
+This quantity is called the Q-value.
+Then, the agent selects an action in a given state that maximizes this value.

-If $Q(s_t, a_t)$ captures this value for a state-action pair, a general update using Q-learning for a state-action pair at time t is given as follows (Eq 6.8
+If $Q(s_t, a_t)$ denotes this value for a state-action pair, a general update using Q-learning for a state-action pair, at time t, is given as follows (Eq 6.8
 \[1\]):
 $$Q(s_t, a_t) \leftarrow Q(s_t, a_t) + \alpha \left[ r_{t+1} + \gamma \max_{a'} Q\left(s_{t+1}, a'\right) - Q(s_t, a_t) \right]$$
 Although one selects an action that maximizes the Q-value, using the